floragunncom/search-guard-docs/exampleELK.md

 `sudo ./logstash -f /usr/logstash/logstash-5.4.0/config/wordpress.conf`

-Now you can copy some Apache logs other other and see that show up in Elasticsearch.
+Now you can copy some Apache logs to /tmp/log and see that show up in Elasticsearch.
+The traffic will now be encrypted and authenticated.